 The technical portion tests hard skills.
 Everything else tests whether you'd be a good colleague.
 Both matter equally.

-Usually with a recruiter or hiring manager.
+The phone screen (30-45 minutes) is usually with a recruiter or hiring manager.
 They're checking basic qualifications, salary expectations, and whether you can hold a conversation.
-Don't underestimate this—I've seen candidates eliminated here for being arrogant or dismissive.
+Don't underestimate this—candidates get eliminated here for being arrogant or dismissive.

-A developer asks you coding questions, usually shared via a collaborative editor.
+The technical phone screen (45-60 minutes) involves a developer asking you coding questions, usually shared via a collaborative editor.
 Expect JavaScript fundamentals, maybe a simple algorithm, and questions about your experience.
 This is where JavaScript closure questions frequently appear.

-Not all companies do this, but it's increasingly common.
+Not all companies do take-home assignments (2-4 hours), but it's increasingly common.
 You'll build a small application or component.
 They're evaluating code quality, attention to detail, and whether you follow instructions.
 Don't over-engineer it, but don't submit sloppy code either.

-Sometimes separate, sometimes part of the loop.
+The team fit interview is sometimes separate, sometimes part of the loop.
 You'll meet potential teammates.
-Be genuine.
-Ask thoughtful questions about their work.
+Be genuine and ask thoughtful questions about their work.

 Every frontend interview starts with JavaScript.
-Even if the role is "React Developer" or "Angular Engineer," you'll face fundamental JavaScript questions.
-Why?
-Because frameworks come and go, but JavaScript remains.
-A developer who truly understands JavaScript can learn any framework quickly.
+Even if the role is "React Developer" or "Angular Engineer," you'll face fundamental JavaScript questions because frameworks come and go, but JavaScript remains.

 If there's one JavaScript concept you must master, it's closures.
 They appear in almost every interview, and they're foundational to how modern JavaScript works—including React Hooks.